galinir6/project_library/readme.md

 8. **User/customer Login/Logout:**
     - Log in to the system and obtain a JWT token.
     - Log out by removing token from storage.

+9. **Show loans of logged in customer:**
+    - uses the jwt identity to check who is currently logged in.
+    - gets the relevant data and display loans made by that customer

 ## How to Use